odemakov/scriptflow/README.md

 # Script-flow is yet another script framework

-**Script-flow** is a lightweight framework designed to simplify script management, execution monitoring and alerting(todo).
-It provides an easy-to-use interface for running scripts, collecting logs and exit statuses.
+**Script-flow** is a lightweight, one-file solution designed to simplify script management, execution, monitoring and alerting(TODO).
+It provides an easy-to-use interface for running scripts, collecting and viewing logs and exit statuses.
+Based on PocketBase v0.23 with simple Vue app as UI embeded in sinlge binary file.

 ## Features